 They net zero targets for New Zealand as a nation require a coherent and collaborative response.
 To make this possible and understood by the public and private sector across every industry the Ministry of Business, Innovation and Education (MBIE) and He Pou a Rangi Climate Change Commission have released reports in recent months setting out an immediate path to realize the governments goal.
 The truth is that under our current policies such as the Emission Trading Scheme (NZ ETS) we will not achieve the net zero target, the decline of emissions simply needs to be steeper, something needs to change.

 The most recent of these is the 2021 draft advice from He Pou a Rangi Climate Change Commission bringing the target forward to 2035 as a milestone towards 2050.
-They recommend an integrated national transport network to reduce travel by private car.
+They recommend an integrated national transport network to reduce travel by private car and service the growing population.
 To achieve this, we need to change the way we build and plan our towns and cities and the way people and products move around.
 Investment in good cycleways and footpaths and moving freight off the road will all contribute significantly.

 There in lies a conundrum, the construction of linear assets for transport, from footpaths to railroads have a potentially significant embodied capital carbon footprints from the materials used to the construction process which equally needs addressed.
 We need to look at the big picture and consider the life of the asset and the balance of capital carbon to construct and maintain and the potential operational savings over the life of the asset.

-In terms of operational and user carbon, the proposed path for the transport sector sees emissions drop significantly to nearly 50% of current levels of 16.6 Mt CO2-e to 8.8 Mt CO2-e by 2035.
-CCC identify the electrification of vehicles as key to achieving this addressing the 91% contribution to current levels by road vehicles using fossil fuels.
+In terms of operational and user carbon, the proposed path in the CCC draft advice for the transport sector sees emissions drop significantly to nearly 50% of current levels of 16.6 Mt CO2-e to 8.8 Mt CO2-e by 2035.
+CCC identify the electrification of vehicles as key to achieving these reductions by addressing the 91% contribution to current levels by road vehicles using fossil fuels.
 This is what we call a ‘hotspot’ where most of a carbon footprint lies and where the biggest reductions can be achieved.

 Carbon Management

-Disruptive change can be a good thing and used effectively, standards can play an important part in achieving it.
-For example, when the PAS 1192 series of standards on building information modelling (BIM) was introduced in 2013 it facilitated a step change in the uptake of BIM globally which has since become an ISO standard (19650) in 2018.
-PAS 2080 – the world’s first carbon management standard for infrastructure – is set to do the same for carbon, providing the guidance the sector needs to effectively manage greenhouse gas emissions while driving down cost.
+Disruptive change can be a good thing and used effectively, standards can play an important part in achieving this.
+For example, when the PAS 1192 series of standards on building information modelling (BIM) was introduced in 2013 it facilitated a step change in the uptake of BIM globally.
+The world’s first carbon management standard for infrastructure PAS 2080 – is set to do the same for carbon, providing the framework and guidance needed to effectively manage and reduce carbon.

 It is a voluntary standard which provides guidance on how to initiate and embed low carbon thinking paving the way for a consistent approach to methods, measurements and reporting making it easier to talk about carbon and cost right across the supply chain.

 Until recently, businesses have had to steer their own carbon cutting agendas building upon the example of others.
-The BSI’s PAS 2080 standard will provide much needed guidance to help all asset owners make the most of carbon management.
+The BSI’s PAS 2080 standard provides much needed guidance to help all asset owners make the most of carbon management by empowering the entire value chain to identify areas of improvement.
 For most, complying with PAS 2080 will lead to a complete rethink of ‘business as usual’.
 But as always, it will be businesses at the vanguard of change which reap the rewards.
+It’s real value though is that it is that it is not only applicable for infrastructure asset owner operators, but the entire value chain including designers, constructors and manufacturers who can also become PAS 2080 certified.

 Calculate the baseline